-From 2012-2017 Michael is the recipient of a Society in Science - Branco Weiss fellowship, a fellowship funded through ETH Zurich that supports novel, trans-disciplinary research.
-His research for this fellowship examines the drivers, trends and consequences of changing patterns of Chinese seafood consumption.
+From 2012-2017 Michael was the recipient of a Society in Science - Branco Weiss fellowship, a fellowship funded through ETH Zurich that supports novel, trans-disciplinary research.
+His research for this fellowship examined the drivers, trends and consequences of changing patterns of Chinese seafood consumption.
 Other research interests include fisheries governance, food security, agrarian change and coastal tourism.

 Can supervise: YES

 - political ecology

 - coastal tourism